tjayrocket/TJay-Hanschen-Resume/README.md

 Independent Developer and Musician specializing in the creation of top-tier creative content and robust, reliable applications for desktop, mobile and beyond.
 Specializing in JavaScript (MERN stack), C#, and Mobile First Web and App development.

-*Jun 2015 - Mar, 2017*
-**Letter Carrier**
-*United States Postal Service*

-Maintain Federal Standards and Practices for the daily delivery of mail, parcels, accountable deliveries and maintaining a designated route within the city limits of Seattle.

-*Jun 2013 – Jun 2015*
-**Supervisor**
-*Shari’s Retaurants*

-Daily Supervisory role of a crew of 30+ employees including scheduling, ordering stock, maintaining office/financial daily reports and accountability and providing excellent customer service skills with the customers, employees and corporate representatives through face-to-face interaction, local social media marketing and charitable drives throughout the corporation.

 *Feb 2004 – Nov 2008*
 **Communications Chief/Public Affairs and Morale, Welfare and Relief NCO**